Kloudless/kloudless-python/README.md

 >>> account = accounts[0]
 >>> calendars = account.calendars.all()

-# We can create a calendar in a account
+# Creating a calendar in an account
 >>> calendar_data = {
 ....    "name": "My Test Calendar",
 ....    "description": "A test calendar for testing",